 I do not give away these records to anyone.
 Old log files are deleted eventually.

-I use Google Analytics service to get aggregated statistics of website usage.
+I use umami to get aggregated statistics of website usage.

 I use Remark42 as a comment engine.
 It's open source and privacy focused.
 It saves the minimum amount of information required to be able to show comments.
 This information is name, avatar (to be shown with comment message) and your id in service you used to login (to understand it's still you when you log in next time).
 Id is hashed so there's no easy way for me to find profile you used to login.